Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 You get the picture.
 While we loved the quantity of short videos from 7Sage, as well as their laser focus on explaining individual practice problems through video, Blueprint simply provides more engaging and informative video lessons.
 Advantage: Blueprint.

 This might be the easiest category to call, apart from live classes.
 And that’s because Blueprint provides prep books, while 7Sage doesn’t.
 7Sage does provide some really helpful written lessons, but their nothing like Blueprint’s LSAT prep books, which you get in hardcopy form.
 This is generally a big deal for those students like myself who like to follow along in a textbook, taking notes in the margins, highlighting key points, and circling need-to-know info.
 And on top of that, we loved the quality of the Blueprint books, finding them to rock solid in terms of content, structure and choice of sample problems.
 Advantage: Blueprint.

-Again, another easy category to call.
+Again, this is another easy category to call.
 Blueprint provides a course option with live classes, while 7Sage doesn’t.
-If you’re the type of student that need the accountability and commitment of live classes, this may be a deal breaker.
-If not though, then it might not matter.
-In any event, we were fans of the Blueprint live classes.
+Done and done.
+Generally speaking though, if you’re the type of student that need the accountability and commitment of live classes, this may be a deal breaker.
+If not though, then it likely won’t matter.
+In any event, we were big fans of the Blueprint live classes and rate them out as some of the best in the space.
 Featuring some rockstar instructors, we found them to be a highlight of the course.
 Advantage: Blueprint.